Chad-Mowbray/JWT-Auth/README.md

 eyJhbGciOiJSUzI1NiIsInR5cCI6IkpXVCJ9.eyJqdGkiOiI5ZTF5MXp3M2RsNzl6d2ZqIiwiZXhwIjoxNTgzNjk1MzA2LCJpYXQiOjE1ODM2OTUyODYsInNjb3BlIjoic2VjcmV0cGFnZTpyZWFkIiwidXNlcm5hbWUiOiJDb29sVXNyMTIzIn0.PuFd1Re1vtKrHpRsYdjBl4FGM48lbdM2AgOSJzDEcDmd0qN9UAQVU_86yWma8RL9MEbxPMc5HW1x9YtQYz_VaXsLofOQh6-tehSQOmbLlboB_lfuuGwiyKnTlQF_mPBZ8HTUQlnS5MQzgVx8iE_8CAM3LlFZQ858mBEC9z9i0kXxvS2FfEw4bO-YNZOm01NfEk0SZrG6gY5RofV1vUw2agRsRBHogr9HheRCFrOyvdq_wJrKbNgF6nSXirvIa1iSFNDy9ufmhJTryZDdGgOwdwTREy7_w1RVyypmBM3a5YX2vyFMaQ-_oIdOJpODS-Rp7eujD0jRrEf58PDaKslv1F0zCGG7VMnRMbNujlo29Fg7mou1Rev3cC_Eb_ofYmJJfps9d6WRvdPqrfYvUmF85HtJgdLhr1mC_nF6y9u93cWxhhgjNZc5r_JkYDjIugXc27JAk2UO1Y4Ad3IRVw8rgRCOd2ukUixxTCF-2iS0VYWJexRZEu_SOg4_H6-p3tGT8rfcyXHArTArgpe5hXjduFBQVnq1uE10egJOrExN6tYmy2U4yQwPesEa_7AQaLcEI8QrGgeVi3p1hltTFdFFwNLkFyWqvyKhBeL164YUKsYW4DLefqcSgcGcPMxC5GXJJsJ2lIX60ooARpVCsTUcKPwSqZViTieK8qvs_SUneUs
 ```

 Believe it or not, this blob of characters is actually used to cut down on clutter.
 The problem is this:  the HTTP protocol is stateless (like trying to have a conversation with someone with complete amnesia).
-Every time your browser makes a new request to a server, it has to send everything (username, password, etc) every single time--to remind the server who it is.
+Every time your browser makes a new request to a server, it has to send everything (username, password, session data, etc) every single time--to remind the server who it is.
 This is not only inefficient, but it can be dangerous too.

 The more times you send your information to the server, the greater the chances are that someone will intercept your traffic.
 Very risky.
 So you want to minimize the exposure of particularly sensitive information (like a password).